gj33051jj/fub-sd-test1/Arduino-1.x-library-issues-and-fixes.md

-Arduino 1.x library issues and fixes
+Arduino 1.x library issues and fixes (These and more are now in the chipKIT master branch)
 ====

 pgmspace.h: http://www.arduino.cc/en/Reference/PROGMEM